dropbox/stone/doc/lang_ref.rst

 Choosing a Filename
 ===================

-All specifications must have a ``.babel`` extension.
+All specifications must have a ``.stone`` extension.
 We recommend that the name of the file be the same as the `namespace <#ns>`_ defined in the spec.

 Comments